mbecker20/komodo/readme.md

 	- Specify a specific commit hash to build from.

 - **Deployments**
-	- Filter logs lines using multiple search terms.
+	- Filter log lines using multiple search terms.

 - **Alerting**
 	- The alerting system has been redesigned with a stateful model.